siso19/SCARA-ROBOT/MVC_Architecture/View/README.md

 **source_group_widget.py**

 Implements the `SourceGroupWidget` for the SOURCE target group, arranging three source grids (SOURCE1, SOURCE2, SOURCE3) vertically, with each grid using a 3 rows × 1 col structure to represent a column of source tubes.
 It is a thin specialization intended for cases where a simple non-YAML instantiation is required.
-The heavier logic, such as Source Desc mapping and volume tracking, is delegated to 'UnifiedGroupWidget'.
+The heavier logic, such as Source Desc mapping and volume tracking, is delegated to `UnifiedGroupWidget`.

 **tip_group_widget.py**